ravkar/Chattyguard/README.md

 Smart Thermometer with VoIP interface on Raspberry Pi

+Functionality:
+- reads & monitors the actual temperature
+- receives the VoIP calls and informs about actual measured temperature
+- triggers the VoIP call alarms in case of special conditions met: exceeding lower/upper bounds of measured temperature

 Prerequisites to assemble functioning device:
 - Hardware: Raspberry Pi ARM board or similar
 - Sensors: Thermometer DS1820